International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 ### 4.4 Catalog Brokers

-A dataspace may include _**catalog brokers**_.
+A [Dataspace](../model/terminology.md#dataspace) may include _**catalog brokers**_.
 A catalog broker is a consumer that has trusted access to 1..N upstream catalog services and advertises their respective catalogs as a single catalog service.
 The broker is expected to honor upstream access control requirements.

 ## 5 DCAT and ODRL Profiles